-Among the most overlooked aspects of wellbeing in the United States is mental health.
+Among the most overlooked aspects of well-being in the United States is mental health.
 There is any number of reasons for this, including the fact that an individual might not know they’re suffering from a mental disorder, much less go to a physician who can diagnose them.

 It’s also common for a person living with poor mental health to self-medicate with alcohol, which can lead to addiction.
-Together, these two conditions are referred to as a dual diagnosis or co-occurring disorder.
+Together, these two conditions are referred to as a dual diagnosis or co-occurring disorders.

 The National Institutes of Mental Health (NIMH) reports that nearly 6 million – 2.2 percent of the country’s population – will suffer from bipolar disorder in a given year.
 Unfortunately, NIMH’s data suggests that less than 50 percent will ever receive treatment for the condition.